w3f/Grants-Program/README.md

 ### Other Grant Programs

-Below is a list of other grant programs in the Polkadot/Substrate ecosystem:
+Below is a list of other grant and bounty programs in the Polkadot/Substrate ecosystem:

 - [Acala Grants Program](https://acala.network/ecosystem-program)
 - [Astar / Shiden Network Builders Program](https://github.com/PlasmNetwork/Builders-Program)